-I have no better idea today of what the future holds than I did then, but I suspect -- as I did three years ago -- that quality U.S. companies (especially dividend-paying blue chips with strong global sales) will outperform most other assets over the coming several years.
+I have no better idea today, in 2011, of what the future holds than I did then, but I suspect—as I did three years ago—that quality U.S. companies (especially dividend-paying blue chips with strong global sales) will outperform most other assets over the coming several years.

 No, I'm not a Pollyanna.
 I know that the seizing up of global credit markets is a crisis of enormous magnitude.
 And I'm troubled that panicked investors are not willing to wait and see whether the numerous medicines being prescribed will work to lubricate these markets.